neptunian0/lead-engineer-api-technical/README.md

 The Swagger documentation for the remote copy of this API can be found at: <br/>
 `https://lead-engineer-api-technical.azurewebsites.net/swagger-ui/`

+Note: This endpoint has been provisioned using a Developer level tier on Azure, so the warm up time from a cold start can sometimes take a minute or two.

 ## Testing
 Unit and integration tests have been included.
 They can be run using your favourite Java IDE.